Photo by Bettmann Collection/Getty Images

-Alice Walker wrote The Color Purple when Black queer feminist organizing was
+Alice Walker wrote The Color Purple when Black queer feminist organizing was gaining its footing.

 By 1977, the Combahee River Collective, a Black lesbian socialist group from Boston, had already released its famous statement emphasizing the need for Black women to define their own political agendas.
 Other active Black feminist organizations like the National Alliance of Black Feminists, the Third World Women’s Alliance, and the National Black Feminist Organization helped create a socio-political environment where Black feminists had arrived.

 Undeniably, by the 1970s the movement was here.
 But a longing for storytelling that reflected Black women’s lived experiences at the intersections of their Blackness, womanhood, and sexuality characterized its aspirations.